Continuing Education Activity

 Neurapraxia results in temporary damage to the myelin sheath but leaves the nerve intact.
 Recovery is usually complete.

-Axonotmesis is usually the result of a more severe crush or contusion, but can also occur when the nerve is stretched (without damage to the epineurium).
-Through the process of regeneration, the nerves attempt regrowth distally as fast as 2 to 3 mm per day or as slowly as 1.5 mm per day.
+Axonotmesis is usually the result of a more severe crush or contusion but can also occur when the nerve is stretched (without damage to the epineurium).
+Through regeneration, the nerves attempt regrowth distally as fast as 2 to 3 mm per day or as slowly as 1.5 mm per day.
 Regeneration occurs over weeks to years.

 Neurotmesis is an injury in which the nerve is completely divided, such as in penetrating trauma.
 There is no intact myelin, and axons are completely disrupted.
 Endoneurium tubes and connective tissue components are damaged, disrupted, and/or transected, and the perineurium may be preserved.
 Recovery has no potential to occur without surgical re-anastomosis.

 A wide variety of chemicals and other toxins can have an adverse effect on skeletal muscle, central, and peripheral nervous system directly.
 The specifics of these agents and their effects are likely not always symmetric, and beyond the intended scope of this article, however, toxic effects and a thorough history of chemical exposure should be considered and obtained in the workup of any patient with weakness.